Nettspend: 2024: Bad Ass F*cking Kid

-On January 11, 2024, Nettspend was featured alongside rapper Xaviersobased on producer Evilgiane's song titled "40".
+On January 11, 2024, Shepardson was featured alongside rapper Xaviersobased on producer Evilgiane's song "40".
 The song was listed as one of the best songs of 2024 by The New York Times and Pitchfork.
-Nettspend performed at Rolling Loud on March 16, marking his first festival performance.

-In June 2024, Nettspend collaborated with rapper OsamaSon on the single "Withdrawals".
+Shepardson performed at Rolling Loud on March 16, marking his first festival performance.
+In June, Shepardson collaborated with rapper OsamaSon on the single "Withdrawals".
 That month, he also made a cameo in the music video for "Devil Is a Lie" by fellow Virginia rapper Tommy Richman.
-After teasing it at multiple shows, Nettspend released "That One Song", a song sampling "Entombed" by Deftones, in July.
-In the weeks that followed, "That One Song", along with the majority of Nettspend's other popular songs, was removed from streaming platforms.
-Most of these songs have since been reuploaded.

-On October 3, 2024, Nettspend released the track "F*ck Swag" alongside a music video directed by Cole Bennett.
-Two months later, on December 6, 2024, Nettspend released his debut mixtape, Bad Ass F*cking Kid.
-He embarked on a promotional tour of the same name, bringing out English singer PinkPantheress at his Los Angeles show.
+After teasing it at multiple shows, Shepardson released "That One Song" in July, a song sampling "Entombed" by Deftones.
+In the weeks that followed, "That One Song", along with the majority of Nettspend's other popular songs, were removed from streaming platforms.
+On October 3, Shepardson released the track "F*ck Swag" alongside a music video directed by Cole Bennett.
+Two months later, on December 6, Shepardson released his debut mixtape, Bad Ass F*cking Kid.
+He embarked on a promotional tour of the same name, bringing out British singer PinkPantheress at his Los Angeles show.

-Invert tour, sponsorship with Vans (2025)
+2025–present: Early Life Crisis

-On February 21, 2025, Nettspend announced his upcoming "Invert" tour on social media.
-The tour is sponsored by Vans, and runs from March 14th to April 16th.

-On March 11, 2025, Nettspend made his runway debut with Miu Miu on the last day of Paris Fashion Week alongside Cortisa Star.
+On February 21, 2025, Shepardson announced his "Invert" tour on social media.
+Vans sponsored the tour and ran from March 14 to April 16.
+On March 11, Shepardson made his runway debut with Miu Miu on the last day of Paris Fashion Week alongside Cortisa Star.
+On March 18, Shepardson teamed up with Xaviersobased to release "Impact".
+On August 22, 2025, Nettspend released a two-track EP, titled Gone Too Soon, which featured tracks "Stressed" and "Her Friends".
 On October 28, 2025, Nettspend was featured in a holiday ad for Vans.
+On February 13, 2026, Nettspend announced that his debut album, Early Life Crisis, would be released on March 6, following a delay.
+Following the album's delay, Nettspend made his second runway with Gucci in Milan, Italy, alongside Fakemink.
+On March 6, Nettspend released Early Life Crisis.
+On April 30, Nettspend released a compilation album, titled Him, exclusively on SoundCloud.
+On June 13, during Summer Smash, Nettspend announced that a collaborative album with OsamaSon titled NXO was on the way.
+Him was officially released onto streaming platforms on July 3.